- Gender and Relationships»

 with marriage, creates regret.

 It is very likely that feeling unfulfilled, feeling helpless, you will take it out on the marriage.
+For marriage can not fill every aspect of your life.

 Common Mistakes -3